Mortgage brokers are hiring like mad to handle demand as rates plunge

 Fears that the virus outbreak will stall growth have hammered stocks and raised fears of a recession.
 The Federal Reserve on Tuesday slashed its benchmark rate by half a percentage point in its first emergency move since 2008.
 And with the Treasury yields that guide mortgage rates sliding, loan officers juggling a mountain of refinancing applications, which soared last week to the highest level since May 2013.

 Quicken expects to hire a few hundred new employees a month this year.
-United Wholesale Mortgage, a division of United Shore Financial Services Inc. and the nation’s third-largest home lender, plans to hire another 2,000 people in 2020 after it doubled in size last year to roughly 5,400 employees, Elezaj said.
+United Wholesale Mortgage, a division of United Shore Financial Services and the nation’s third-largest home lender, plans to hire another 2,000 people in 2020 after it doubled in size last year to roughly 5,400 employees, Elezaj said.

 Underwriters there have been clocking overtime hours over the past few days, he said, in part to keep the company’s average mortgage processing time to about 12 days.
 In just three months, the company is on track to originate nearly half as many mortgages as it did all of last year.

-Sanjiv Das, CEO of Texas-based Caliber Home Loans, the nation’s seventh-largest mortgage lender, said his company nearly doubled its call center staff over the past six months and anticipates hiring at least 25% more loan officers and back-office workers in the coming months to handle the coming surge in mortgage applications.
+Sanjiv Das, CEO of Texas-based Caliber Home Loans, the nation’s seventh-largest mortgage lender, said his company nearly doubled its call-center staff over the past six months and anticipates hiring at least 25% more loan officers and back-office workers in the coming months to handle the coming surge in mortgage applications.

-JPMorgan Chase & Co. is also responding.
-The bank told home-equity staff last week that half of the team would be transfered to mortgages to keep up with demand, according to an internal memo seen by Bloomberg.
+JPMorgan Chase is also responding.
+The bank told home-equity staff last week that half of the team would be transferred to mortgages to keep up with demand, according to an internal memo seen by Bloomberg.

 The mortgage industry, riding a roller coaster over the past few years, has been forced into cycles of hiring and firing.
 Companies shed employees in 2018 as borrowing costs for 30-year loans spiked to almost 5%, killing off the lucrative refinancing business and causing a mini-slump in home sales.